humanlyhuman/torzu/README.md

  - Fixed controller UI being cut off at the bottom
  - Minor improvements and additions

+## Goals

+The first and foremost goal is long-term maintenance.
+Even if I stop commiting new features I will always do my best to keep the emulator functional and third party dependencies updated.
+This also means most of the changes made will eventually be bug fixes.
+Essentially, the main goal is that you can still use this emulator on modern systems in 20 years.
+It is very important to me that this project is going to be a good base to fork once grass has grown over the whole legal dilemma and people are willing to do real work on this emulator non-anonymously.

+While the main platform is Linux as it is the main operating system I run on my personal and development desktops, Windows support is planned and will not be forgotten about.
+Android support is low priority but would be a nice bonus.

+A secondary goal is the improvement of usability on low-end systems.
+This includes both improving the performance of the emulator as well as making games more playable below 100% speed whenever possible (the sync CPU to render speed limit option already helps with that in few cases).

 ## Development

 Most of the development happens on [Dark Git](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/).
 It's also where [our central repository](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu) is hosted.